great-expectations/great_expectations/docs/source/custom_expectations.rst

                 "summary_obj" : {}
             }

 `@column_map_expectation` decorates a custom function, wrapping it with all the business logic required to turn it into a fully-fledged Expectation.
-This spares you the hassle of defining logic to handle required arguments like `mostly` and `output_format`.
+This spares you the hassle of defining logic to handle required arguments like `mostly` and `result_format`.
 Your custom function can focus exclusively on the business logic of passing or failing the expectation.

 To work with these decorators, your custom function must accept two arguments: `self` and `series`.
 When your function is called, `series` will contain all the non-null values in the given column.
 Your function must return a series of boolean values in the same order, with the same index.